 When it comes to the treatment of multidrug-resistant tuberculosis (MDR-TB), wide consensus exists that South Africa is the world leader in this field.
 But this wasn’t always the case.
 In 2011 there were only 17 MDR-TB treatment initiation sites in our country.
-Over the past ten years, following the appointment of Dr Norbert Ndjeka as Director of Drug-Resistant TB, TB & HIV at SA’s National Department of Health, the number of MDR-TB treatment initiation sites has grown to 658.
+Over the past ten years, following the appointment of Dr Norbert Ndjeka as Chief Director, TB Control and Management at SA’s National Department of Health, the number of MDR-TB treatment initiation sites has grown to 658.
 So, where does portable audiometry – and the Kuduwave portable audiometer – come into play in this remarkable success story?

 Previously, South African MDR-TB patients were treated with the injectable medication kanamycin.
 Regrettably, it was established that this medication not only caused ototoxicity (irreversible hearing loss resulting from medication), it also increased the death rate among patients.